Samourai-Wallet/whirlpool-client-cli/README.md

 #### Optional arguments:
 - listen: enable API for remote commands & GUI.
 Authentication on startup is optional, but you can authenticate on startup with --authenticate
 - mixs-target: minimum number of mixs to achieve per UTXO
+- authenticate: will ask for your passphrase at startup

 #### Tech arguments: you probably shouldn't use it
 - debug: display debug logs from cli